calacirya/Hearth/docs/code-of-conduct.md

 ---
-title: Contributor Covenant Code of Conduct
+title: Code of Conduct
 layout: default
 permalink: /coc
 ---

+# Contributor Covenant Code of Conduct

 ## Our Pledge